Moyoebiere/PSIA-Digital-Methods/README.md

 3. Contemporary Political Debates
     Articles discussing political reforms, antitrust policies in the digital age, and racial profiling.

- Evolution in language use: from explicit racial terms in earlier eras to more nuanced language and focus on systemic issues in recent times.
- Increasing attention to diverse voices and perspectives across ethnic, racial, gender, and social lines in modern articles.
- A shift in editorial focus from singular events to systemic issues and movements.
+## Language use and Editorial Perspective

+1. **Evolution in Language Use:** The transition observed from explicit racial terms in earlier periods to more nuanced language in recent times signifies a substantial shift in how racial issues are articulated.
+This shift suggests a conscious move away from overtly direct racial language toward more refined and nuanced expressions.
+The change in language use possibly reflects an evolving understanding and sensitivity toward racial topics.
+The study likely captured this shift by analyzing the linguistic changes evident in the articles from various epochs.

+2. **Attention to Diverse Voices and Perspectives:** The increased attention to diverse voices across ethnic, racial, gender, and social lines in modern articles indicates a deliberate effort to present a more inclusive narrative.
+This suggests a departure from a singular, monolithic perspective to a more multifaceted approach that incorporates varied viewpoints.
+The study's findings might have shown a broader representation of perspectives, emphasizing inclusivity and diverse experiences within the discourse of racial justice.

+3. **Shift in Editorial Focus:** The transition in editorial focus from singular events to systemic issues and movements reflects a changing journalistic approach.
+The shift indicates a move beyond reporting individual occurrences or isolated incidents to a deeper exploration of underlying systemic issues.
+This likely portrays a journalistic emphasis on contextualizing events within broader social, economic, and political frameworks.
+The study might have demonstrated this by revealing a trend toward more comprehensive coverage of systemic challenges and societal movements related to racial justice.

 ## Comparative Analysis
 A comparative analysis was performed to juxtapose and contrast the coverage across the selected epochs.
 This comparative lens sought to elucidate changes in language, varying perspectives, and shifts in emphasis concerning specific issues within the realm of racial justice movements across different temporal contexts.